mylesmegyesi/metis/README.md

     "must be present")))
 ```

 As you can see, this a very simple validator.
 It checks if the value is present and returns an error if it is not.
-This is structure of all the validators in Metis.
+This is the structure of all the validators in Metis.
 Every validator takes in the map, the key to be validated, and a map of options.
 The presence validator, however, does not take in any options, so the third option is ignored.

 Lets define a custom validator that checks if every charater is an 'a'.